MAIF/otoroshi/manual/src/main/paradox/topics/engine.md

 ## Enabling the new engine

-To enable the new proxy engine on an otoroshi instance, just add the plugin in the `global plugins` section of the danger zone, inject the default configuration, enable it and in `domains` add the values of the desired domains (let say we want to use the new engine on `api.foo.bar`.
+By default, all freshly started Otoroshi instances have the new proxy engine enabled by default, for the other, to enable the new proxy engine on an otoroshi instance, just add the plugin in the `global plugins` section of the danger zone, inject the default configuration, enable it and in `domains` add the values of the desired domains (let say we want to use the new engine on `api.foo.bar`.
 It is possible to use `*.foo.bar` if that's what you want to do).

 The next time a request hits the `api.foo.bar` domain, the new engine will handle it instead of the previous one.